not-that-james-coburn/NSK-Warrior/README.md

 ![demo of booklet](images/booklet.avif)

-## Version Manager
-The **Version Manager** allows players to customize their game experience before loading the emulator:
-- **Version Selection:** Choose between different game releases or testing branches seamlessly.
-- **Save Slot Management:** Easily pick which save slot to use before jumping in.
-- **Save State Tools:** Import saves from other devices, share your current progress, or delete old saves natively using emulator save states.

 ## Booklet
 To add a game booklet to your project:
 - Copy the booklet folder to your project.